alsmeirelles/QuickAnnotator/README.md

 16. ttach
 17. albumentations
 18. config
-19. Tensorflow-gpu (for AL)
-20. Pandas
+19. Pandas
-21. TQDM
+20. TQDM
-22. Imageio
+21. Imageio
-23. Imagesize
+22. Imagesize
-24. Imgaug
+23. Imgaug
-25. Keras with Keras contrib
+24. Keras with Keras contrib

 # Installation
 It is highly recommended that instalation takes place inside a Python3 Virtual environment, so create one with: